 - Headache, concentration problems, personality changes, or seizures if the cancer affects the brain

 The doctor will perform a physical exam and check body areas with lymph nodes to feel if they are swollen.

 The disease may be diagnosed after biopsy of suspected tissue, usually a lymph node biopsy.

 If tests show you have NHL, more tests will be done to see how far it has spread.
 This is called staging.
 Staging helps guide future treatment and follow-up.

 - The stage when you are first diagnosed

 - Symptoms, including weight loss, fever, and night sweats

 You may receive

 , , or both.
-Or you may not need treatment.
+Or you may not need any immediate treatment.
 Your doctor can tell you more about your specific treatment.